Cyfrin/Updraft/courses/solidity/2-storage-factory/1-factory-introduction/+page.md

     function createSimpleStorageContract() public {};
     function sfStore(uint256 _simpleStorageIndex, uint256 _simpleStorageNumber) public {};
     function sfGet(uint256 _simpleStorageIndex) public view returns (uint256) {}
 }
 ```
 After deploying `StorageFactory` and executing its function `createSimpleStorageContract`, we can observe a new transaction appear in the Remix terminal.
-It's a *deployment transaction* of the `SimpleStorage` contract, executed by the `StorageFactory` contract.
+It's a **deployment transaction** of the `SimpleStorage` contract, executed by the `StorageFactory` contract.

-It's possible then to interact with this newly deployed `SimpleStorage` via the `store` function.
-We'll do this by using the `sfStore` function from the `StorageFactory` contract.
-This function accepts two parameters: the index of a deployed `SimpleStorage` contract, which will be `0` since we just deployed one contract and a number.
-The function `sfGet`, with input `0` will indeed return the number that was given in the previous function.
+It's possible to interact with this newly deployed `SimpleStorage` via the `store` function.
+We'll do this by using the **`sfStore`** function from the `StorageFactory` contract.
+This function accepts two parameters: the index of a deployed `SimpleStorage` contract, which will be '0' -since we just deployed one contract, and the value of a `favoriteNumber`.

-The address of the `SimpleStorage` contract can then be retrieved by clicking on the get function `listOfSimpleStorageContracts`.
+The **`sfGet`** function, when given the input '0', will indeed return the number provided by the previous function.
+The **address** of the `SimpleStorage` contract can then be retrieved by clicking on the get function `listOfSimpleStorageContracts`.

 <img src="/solidity/remix/lesson-3/setting-up/graph-1.png" style="width: 100%; height: auto;">

 ### Conclusion
-The `StorageFactory` contract manages multiple instances of another contract: it allows deploying new instances, and storing and retrieving values from them.
-The contract tracks these instances in an array.
-This setup simplifies managing and interacting with multiple contract instances.
+The `StorageFactory` contract manages numerous instances of an external contract `SimpleStorage`.
+It provides functionality to deploy new contract instances dynamically and allows for the storage and retrieval of values from each instance.
+These instances are maintained and organized within an array, enabling efficient tracking and interaction.

 ### 🧑‍💻 Test yourself
 1. 📕 What is the primary role of the `StorageFactory` contract?